neschenbaum/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoc at the University of St. Gallen.
+<br> I am a postdoc at the University of St. Gallen.
 I do research in industrial organization and the economics of digitization, focusing in particular on the principles and functioning of dynamic pricing and related competition policy concerns.
 I am currently on a four-year research grant obtained via the SNSF research project "Pricing in a Digital World".